Can I be fired in British Columbia if I’m late due to weather?

 Filing a human rights complaint

 In addition to a constructive dismissal claim, you can file a human rights complaint to the B.C.
-Human Rights Tribunal if your employer doesn’t properly fulfill their duty to accommodate.
+Human Rights Tribunal (BCHRT) if your boss doesn’t properly fulfill their duty to accommodate.

-The tribunal is responsible for dealing with human rights complaints pertaining to the province’s Human Rights Code.
+The BCHRT is responsible for dealing with human rights complaints pertaining to the province’s Human Rights Code.

 Successful complaints can result in compensation for the individual who experienced discrimination.